Natural Gas Safety

 - Grab a wrench.
 A crescent wrench works best, but a pipe wrench will also work.

 - Use the wrench to turn the main gas valve (by the gas meter) ¼ turn to the OPEN position.
-Ensure the blade of the valve is aligned with the pipe (see below).
+Ensure the blade of the valve is aligned with the pipe.

-- Check around all gas burning equipment and gas piping.
-If you smell gas or suspect a leak, turn off the appliance valve or the main gas valve and contact our emergency line at 1-866-222-2068 immediately.
+- Check around all gas-burning equipment and gas piping.
+If you smell gas or suspect a leak, turn the appliance valve or the main gas valve back to the OFF position and immediately contact our 24-hour emergency line at 1-866-222-2068.
 We will send a technician to inspect your piping and appliances.

 Excavating Near Pipelines